-History of 9.3x62mm Ammunition
+History of 9.3x62mm Ammo

 Norma and Lapua as well as Prvi Partizan and Sellier & Bellot are some of the European manufacturers of 9.3x62mm ammo.
 No major rifle maker from the United States has chambered a rifle in 9.3x62mm, but European manufacturers like CZ and Blaser have made some quality firearms.
-The 9.3x62mm is more than one hundred years old, yet it remains among the most popular big game rifles in Scandinavia and Europe.
+The 9.3x62mm is more than 100 years old, yet it remains among the most popular big game rifles in Scandinavia and Europe.
 The performance and reputation of this cartridge throughout its history ensures that the 9.3x62mm will still be used for many years to come.

 Note: This information comes from the manufacturer and is for informational purposes only.
 The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.

 |9.3x62mm Bullet WEIGHT||Muzzle VELOCITY (fps)||Muzzle ENERGY (ft. lbs.)||TRAJECTORY (in.)|

 |Muzzle||100 yds.||200 yds.||300 yds.||400 yds.||Muzzle||100 yds.||200 yds.||300 yds.||400 yds.||100 yds.||200 yds.||300 yds.||400 yds.|